EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

-27 August 2018.
-Bob Carpenter.
-How do we back up Stan assets like videos?  backup plan.
+20 September 2018.
+Ben.
+Should we buy a CatchBox for workshops and classes?
+If so, can we put the Stan logo on it?

 ### Open Discussion Topics